NYARAS/NYARAS/README.md

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other developers
-- 🥅 2021 Goals: Contribute more to Open Source projects
+- 🥅 2021 Goals: Contribute more to Open Source projects and get 2 Cloud Certifications
 - ⚡ Fun fact: I love listening to rhumba

 ### Connect with me: